How To EQ Drum Overheads + Drum Overhead Mic Placement

 In addition to cuts, targeted boosts can enhance the positive aspects of the overhead sound.

-Here is a list of the frequency ranges and boosts to make to these areas for a specific sound:
+Here is a table of the frequency ranges and boosts to make to these areas for a specific sound:

 When applying EQ to overheads, a combination of different techniques can yield the best results.